SmartPack/SmartPack.github.io/pages/spkm.md

 <h3 style="color: blue">Added features over official KA</h3>

-<p style="text-align: justify"><tab1><strong>SmartPack-Kernel Manager</strong> is significantly modified to meet the needs of SmartPack-Kernel and contains a bunch of useful features (specifically for supported devices) over official KA, and are</tab1></p>
+<p style="text-align: justify"><tab1><strong>SmartPack-Kernel Manager</strong> offers more control than any other apps available in the market, including the paid ones.
+Some of the key features of SmartPack-Kernel Manager include, but aren't limited to</tab1></p>

+* Almost all the features available in Kernel Adiutor.
-* Option to flash recovery zip files while running Android OS, that is even without rebooting to custom recovery.
+* An option to flash recovery zip files while running Android OS.
+* A simple and user-friendly Kernel downloader, which allows kernel developers to add OTA support for their users (<a href="https://smartpack.github.io/kerneldownloads/" target="_blank">Documentation</a>).
+* A powerful Custom Controller, which allows power users to add their own controller to any available kernel parameter (<a href="https://smartpack.github.io/spkm/customcontrols/" target="_blank">Documentation</a>).
+* Backup/restore and flash boot and recovery images.
+* Create, edit, share and execute shell scripts.
+* Spectrum support in-built.
+* Usual kernel controls, such as
-* CPU Input Boost (Sultanxda).
+  * CPU & GPU (Frequency, Governor, Boost, Input Boost, etc.)
-* Devfreq Boost (Sultanxda).
-* Simple MSM Thermal (Sultanxda).
-* Advanced Control for Fast Charge (yank555.lu) & Boeffla Charge Level Interface (Lord Boeffla).
-* Boeffla Sound Control (Lord Boeffla).
-* Significantly different Faux Sound implementation.
-* In-built Spectrum Support (frap129).
-* Adreno Boost (flar2).
+  * Wake/Sleep Gestures (dt2w, s2w, etc.)
+  * I/O Scheduler
+  * Virtual Memory
-* K-Lapse Support (tanish2k09)
+  * Screen and K-Lapse
-* MSM Sleeper (flar2).
-* Boeffla Wakelock Blocker (Lord Boeffla).
-* Display Backlight Control (Min & Max).
-* Options to control SELinux and android's native Doze mode.
+  * Wakelocks (including Boeffla's generic driver)
-* WireGuard version information.
+  * Battery
-* Auto-updates (in About page).
+  * Sound (Boeffla, Flar, Franco, Faux, etc)
-* Real-time Charging Status.
+* Real-time charging status.
-* RAM & Swap Status.
-* LED Blink/Fade support.
-* Dedicated Frequently Asked Questions (FAQ) section.
-* Also compatible with stock & other kernels
-* And much more…
+* Dark (default) and light themes.
+* Compatible with any devices and kernels, and lot more...

 <h3 style="color: blue">How-to</h3>